cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-procedure.md

 :   A `SECURITY DEFINER` procedure cannot execute transaction control statements (for example, `COMMIT` and `ROLLBACK`, depending on the language).

 configuration_parameter
-value
+**`value`**

-:   The `SET` clause applies a value to a session configuration parameter when the procedure is entered.
+The `SET` clause applies a value to a session configuration parameter when the procedure is entered.
 The configuration parameter is restored to its prior value when the procedure exits. `SET FROM CURRENT` saves the value of the parameter that is current when `CREATE PROCEDURE` is run as the value to be applied when the procedure is entered.
 :   If a `SET` clause is attached to a procedure, then the effects of a `SET LOCAL` command executed inside the procedure for the same variable are restricted to the procedure: the configuration parameter's prior value is still restored at procedure exit.
 However, an ordinary `SET` command (without `LOCAL`) overrides the `SET` clause, much as it would do for a previous `SET LOCAL` command: the effects of such a command will persist after procedure exit, unless the current transaction is rolled back.
 :   If a `SET` clause is attached to a procedure, then that procedure cannot execute transaction control statements (for example, `COMMIT` and `ROLLBACK`, depending on the language).
 :   See [SET](/docs/sql-statements/sql-statement-set.md) for more information about allowed parameter names and values.

-definition
+**`definition`**

-:   A string constant defining the procedure; the meaning depends on the language.
+A string constant defining the procedure; the meaning depends on the language.
 It may be an internal procedure name, the path to an object file, an SQL command, or text in a procedural language.

 :   It is often helpful to use dollar quoting (refer to [Dollar-Quoted String Constants ](https://www.postgresql.org/docs/12/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) in the PostgreSQL documentation) to write the procedure definition string, rather than the normal single quote syntax.
 Without dollar quoting, any single quotes or backslashes in the procedure definition must be escaped by doubling them.